 In the fall of 2012, the Hall Art Foundation in Reading, Vermont opened its doors to the public – welcoming visitors to view its program of rotating, temporary exhibitions of contemporary art.
-Exhibitions are held seasonally, from May through November, and are open to the public by appointment, free-of-charge.
+Exhibitions are held seasonally, from May through November, and are open to the public by appointment.

 Donations to help support our programming are always appreciated.